josef0731/mutational-dark-matter/Prediction/README.md

 `EVmutation_prediction-GBM_final.ipynb`: Jupyter notebook on training and testing predictors using the EVmutation scores.

-Subfoler `setup`: with separate subfolders containing python `pickle` object of the Gradient Boosting Classifier (scikit-learn objects) to be loaded and applied on variant datasets.
+Subfoler `setup`: with separate subfolders containing python `pickle` object of the Gradient Boosting Classifier (python `scikit-learn` objects) to be loaded and applied on variant datasets.
 Each setup (i.e. tested combination of features) contain:

 1. `GBM.pickle` - i.e. the model trained on all available training set variants.
 2. `GBM-no-core.pickle` - i.e. the model trained on the training set with variants residing in the protein core removed.